WordPress/gutenberg/packages/core-data/README.md

 _Returns_

--   `boolean | undefined | null`: Whether or not the user can edit, or `undefined` if the OPTIONS request is still being made.
+-   `boolean | undefined`: Whether or not the user can edit, or `undefined` if the OPTIONS request is still being made.

 ### getAuthors